-I,, have read and understand the (Print Name) general guidelines which have been taken from the Miami-Dade County Public Schools: Standards, Guidelines, and Procedures for Test Administration and Test Security.
-Starrading, Cardomico, and Procedures for Post Flammon and Post Cocarny.
-Under no condition shall the reading passages or the items be provided to teachers, students, or others who are not directly involved with the portfolio.
-Under no condition shall actual test items or reading passages be taught to students or reviewed by students before the portfolio is administered.
+I, , have read and understand the (Print Name) general guidelines which have been taken from the Miami-Dade County Public Schools: Standards, Guidelines, and Procedures for Test Administration and Test Security.

+- Under no condition shall the reading passages or the items be provided to teachers, students, or others who are not directly involved with the portfolio. - Under no condition shall actual test items or reading passages be taught to students or reviewed by students before the portfolio is administered.

 These policies were established in order to ensure the integrity of the testing process and the accuracy and validity of all test scores.
 These policies apply to all personnel involved with any aspect of the test process and is in effect for school, district, state, and national testing programs.
 Any school or district staff involved in assessment programs are required to abide by state policies established in statute and rule, specifically, the Florida Test Security Statute, Section 1008.24, as well as in district policy, specifically The School Board of Miami-Dade County Bylaws & Policies, 2605 regarding test security and the State Board of Education Rule, 6A-10.042, Maintenance of Test Security.
 Violations of test security provisions shall be subject to penalties as provided in statute and rule regarding test security.
-Signature Date